ClearFactr in Two Slides, and more...

 One time during a presentation of ClearFactr to a senior banking person, I had opened the meeting with the "Before" slide to set the stage, but was moving quickly towards the product demo, fighting the omnipresent "hard stop" where I'd literally lose my audience.
 A person interrupted me and said "Wait a second, back up... [to the Before slide]."
 He walked closer to the big screen, stared at it for a bit, and then said "We have every one of those problems."

-He and others got the diagram(s) quickly... but over many months, often enough I also heard variations of "Whoa!... lots going on on that page... explain it to me like I'm five."
 If I can generalize about the types of people I wind up speaking with about ClearFactr, "they're very smart" would be a great place to start.
-So "explain it to me like I'm five" always felt somewhat off to me, bordering on a request for condescension.
+"Explain it to me like I'm five" always felt somewhat off to me, bordering on a request for condescension.

 I've had countless hours of conversations with "very smart" people about how to convey what's in the diagrams differently and more effectively.
 To me, they've all come up short, because their primary effectiveness comes from the fact that the entire picture -- before and after -- is exactly that: a single picture.
 The dynamics in any enterprise "with too many spreadsheets to count" (as we've come to say) are unapologetically complex, with many cohorts and departments of people (often entire floors of them), all doing their best to make the enterprise work.
 The "boxes and lines" get complicated-looking, but that's the reality we're dealing with: Big enterprises doing important work are filled with complexity.